 What kind of automations can I set up?

-Automations can be based on time, presence, or conditions in the home.
-For example, lights turning off automatically, air-conditioning adjusting before you arrive, or devices running only when no one is home.
+Common examples include lights turning off automatically, air-conditioning adjusting before you arrive, and devices running only when no one is home.

 Can I control things when I'm not home?